alexlai97/dotfiles/README.md

 ## Notes
 I use [stow](https://www.gnu.org/software/stow/) to manage my dotfiles.
+However, there are a lot of good dotfile manager [alternatives](https://wiki.archlinux.org/index.php/Dotfiles).

 ### Use case
 Say I am on a new machine, and I want to grab my configurations for x related, vifm, vim, nvim, tmux.